Comparing Two Proxy Methods for Causal Identification: Causal Target Identification With Proxies via Array Decomposition

-A detailed proof of identification is given in \citet{kuroki14measurement}.
-We provide a short summary in Appendix~\ref{app:discrete_kp}.
-For Assumption~\ref{assump:inv1} to be satisfied, \(Z\) and \(W\) must have the same number of levels.
+We provide a short summary of the identification proof given in \citet{kuroki14measurement} in Appendix~\ref{app:discrete_kp}.
 Assumption~\ref{assump:inv1} can be relaxed to left invertibility of \(\mathbf{P}_{Z \mid U, a}\) and \(\mathbf{P}_{W \mid U}\), allowing cases where \(Z\) and \(W\) each have at least as many levels as \(U\).
 Perhaps surprisingly, Assumption~\ref{assump:inv1} can even be relaxed to allow settings where both proxies \(Z\) and \(W\) have fewer levels than the latent variable.
 These generalizations are discussed in Section~\ref{subsec:3b}.

 Techniques for identifying causal targets via array decomposition, presented in works including \citet{kuroki14measurement}, \citet{allman2015parameter}, and \citet{zhou2024causalinferencehiddentreatment} can be viewed as special cases of Kruskal’s uniqueness theorem for the Candecomp/Parafac (CP) decomposition \citep{kruskal1977three}, which we discuss in Section~\ref{subsec:3b}.
 As a consequence, any factor of the full law of hidden and observed variables can be recovered in these settings up to latent category labels.
 A natural extension of these ideas to continuous settings is explored in Section~\ref{subsec:3c}.